tonyzebastian/story_narration/cursor.md

-# Story Creation & Narration App – Technical Documentation
+# ScriptFlow – AI Story Creation & Voice Narration – Technical Documentation

 ## Overview
-Next.js app to draft/edit stories with OpenAI and generate narrations with ElevenLabs.
-It supports selection-based editing with contextual guidelines, version history, and audio playback with voice selection.
+ScriptFlow is a Next.js app that blends AI-powered writing assistance with ElevenLabs' lifelike voice narration.
+Users can write, refine, and hear their stories all in one place with selection-based editing, contextual guidelines, version history, and comprehensive audio playback controls.

 ## Implemented
 - Layout similar to the reference sample: